Excel Borders (Table of Contents)

 Let’s understand how to add Borders in Excel.

-Once we click on the option of Borders shown above, we will have a list of all kind of borders provided by Microsoft in its drop-down option as shown below.
+Once we click on the option of Borders shown above, we will have a list of all kind of borders provided by Microsoft in its drop-down option, as shown below.

-The second section is full border section, which has No Border, All Borders, Outside Borders, and Thick Box Borders.
-By this, we can create a full border which can cover a cell and a table as well.
+The second section is the full border section, which has No Border, All Borders, Outside Borders, and Thick Box Borders.
+By this, we can create a full border that can cover a cell and a table as well.
 We can also remove the border as well from the selected cell or table by clicking on No Border.

-Once we click on More Borders Option at the bottom, we will see a new dialog box named with Format Cells, which is a more advanced option for creating Borders.
+Once we click on the More Borders Option at the bottom, we will see a new dialog box named Format Cells, which is a more advanced option for creating Borders.
 It is shown below.

 We have a data table, which has details of Owner, Block, and Apartment No. Now we will frame the Borders and see how the data would look like.